scallops-cloud/nodejs-basic-course/05-crud-rest-api/exercises/05-02-todo-create/README.md

 ## Exercises:

-1. Update Postman "Create Todo" to have title and description.
+1. Update Postman "Create Todo" to have title and description
-2. Test Postman to see the result.
+2. Test Postman to see the result
-3. Implement create todo handler in `app.js`.
+3. Implement create todo handler in `app.js`
-4. Try Postman "Create Todo" to see the result.
+4. Try Postman "Create Todo" to see the result
-5. Check if the Postman "List Todos" have newly added todo.
+5. Check if the Postman "List Todos" have newly added todo

 Request: